TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Implement steps correction sending

-- General client processing loop
-	- Always check and add a mode player if the client is not yet in-game
-		- Handles restarts automatically
-	- if we do it per step, there will be a delay for the state to catch up, but:
-		- State is simpler
-		- We don't have to worry about malicious sizes
-		- We don't have to worry about message being too large due to all these nicknames
-		- Con: we might waste more bits/bytes overall but that's amortized over time

 - Chat-level logs
 	- server_setup has to expose events somehow
 	- can send them really as chat messages to all the clients
 		- we also need to redirect it to the server player

-- Preffix the single client entropy with a byte.
-	- The first bit signifies whether it is cosmic or mode
-		- we will only allow one type per step to increase number of message types possible within remaining 7 bits
-	- Remaining 7 bits will signify whether there's data for:
-		- cast spell
-		- wielding
-		- intents
-		- mouse
-		- etc.
-		- for mode: item purchase, team selection etc.

-- Properly sync client's changes to nickname, sensitivity or others.

 - Sending large step infos through yojimbo?
 	- we probably want to handle it after DM milestone
 	- Don't rely on fragmentation

-- Will yojimbo handle 128hz?
-	- We can send packets once every second tick, so at 64hz

-- Editor-like server vars tweaker accessible by pressing ESC server-side
-	- will have to be commandized properly, just like editor setup's

 - Game events log and chat
 	- Positioning based on input box window